giovanniboscu/continuous-section-field/technical-white-paper/00_overview.md

 - documentation-driven modeling,
 - long-term reproducibility.

-Alternatively, CSF can be used through its Python APIs, providing greater flexibility for programmable and automated workflows.
+Alternatively, CSF can be used through its Python APIs, providing greater flexibility for programmable and automated workflows

----

-## Typical Application Domains

-CSF is most useful for members where sectional variation is a primary modeling feature, for example:

-- wind turbine towers,
-- tapered columns and piles,
-- thin-walled or shell-like beam members,
-- non-uniform composite sections,
-- research and validation studies with continuously varying geometry.

-For strictly prismatic members with uniform properties, conventional prismatic-section tools are often more direct and sufficient.

 ---